Why build networks?

 - Complicated Matters: a toolkit addressing domestic and sexual violence, substance use and mental ill-health.

-- Street Support Cambridge – a site connecting people and organisations locally, to end homelessness in Cambridge.
+- Street Support Cambridgeshire – a site connecting people and organisations locally, to end homelessness across Cambridgeshire.
 You can use the site to get help or to give help.

 - Safer Off the Streets, Peterborough – a site enabling homeless people in Peterborough to find help, and to help locals offer help and donate items.